 Parents do a TON of things for their children, on behalf of their children, and for the welfare of their children.
 Parents go to the doctor and sign off on forms on behalf of their child.
 Is the parent the one receiving the treatment?
 No. Is the treatment being done because of something to do with the parent?
 No. But, the child is not able to write or speak in such a way yet as to indicate the need for the desired treatment.
 We don’t say, “My child has a 103-degree fever, and we’re happy to treat him just as soon as he can say, ‘I’m sick, help me!'”
 The child can feel that there are problems and can indicate through crying that pain and suffering are present, but cannot articulate that issue.

 In the same way.
 In baptism, the parents stand in the stead of the child, in the child’s place, to bring the child to the waters of baptism where sins are washed away, the Holy Spirit is given, and the child is placed into the care of the family (both biological and congregational) to be raised in the Christian faith.
 A child (or anyone) should NEVER be baptized and then not raised in the Christian faith.
 Baptize AND teach is the command of Matthew 28.
-To not teach is to misuse the sacrament and would be a detriment to any person who is baptized.
+To not teach is to misuse the sacrament and would be a detriment to any person who is baptized as it suggests that baptism is nothing more than magic water which requires no faith.
 When an adult hears God’s Word and expresses a desire to be baptized as commanded in Scripture, we discuss the saving work of Jesus and what baptism is leading up to baptism.
 It’s not their work to show devotion, but we explain the significance of what baptism is.
 It’s God work to bring assurance of salvation through Christ (Romans 6:4, Colossians 2:12) and we passively receive that gift.
+Baptism is first and foremost a matter of gospel rather than law.
 When a child is baptized we see the greatest example of our passive role in salvation.
 Our faith is not our own work, it’s God’s work (Ephesians 2:8).
 All who are baptized continue learning about the teachings of Christ and grow in the understanding of God’s Word in the joy of salvation rather than in an attempt to attain salvation.
 There’s a misconception that parents don’t want to “sway their children” by forcing religion down their throats.
 The problem is, our actions and words teach our children either way.
 Either we teach them that church and salvation is important and that Christ is the only way to salvation, or we teach them there is no God and if there is it’s not important enough to teach about him.
 Why would we not baptize and teach our children if we desire to have them grow in the grace and knowledge of Christ?

 Here’s a great quote from Luther in a baptism booklet that was incorporated into many catechisms in Luther’s day.
 He writes the following in response to many people who aren’t taking baptism seriously and aren’t looking to it with the reverence it is due.